LoganZhao1997/website/_pages/research.md

 *Advisor*:  [Prof. Xin Wang](https://directory.engr.wisc.edu/ie/Faculty/Wang_Xin/)
 Collaborator: Yikang Hua

-- Implemented a two-stage stochastic model to simulate the daily operation of the shared electric vehicle fleet and its interaction with the power grid
+- Established a profit-driven planning framework for electric vehicle sharing system to optimize its strategies in energy bidding, serving customers, charging, and relocation
-- Developed an optimization approach that incorporates the temporal-spatial uncertainty of passenger order demand
+- Implemented a two-stage stochastic model for electric vehicle sharing management incorporating the uncertainty of customer demand in spatiality, temporality, and quantity
-- Solved the model via the combination of the L-shape method and the sample average approximation method using Gurobi
+- Built and solved the stochastic model via Python and Gurobi; Conducted a case study in Austin to demonstrate the managerial insights

 <img width="400" height="320" src="http://www.wentaozhao.org/files/EVS.jpg">